mbathke/deepestworld_rust_agent/README.md

 ## Status and ToDo's

-Currently it logs the user in and returns the new session cookie.
+It logs into the deepestworld game and requests the character information via the websocket.

 ### ToDo's